wirepas/gateway/rtc_service/README.md

 ## Time precision

-Due to the multiple steps, the rtc time might not be precize enough:
+Due to the multiple steps, the RTC time might not be precise enough:

 Time is taken from a distant ntp server.
-The estimated latency may be unaccurate as it is calculate from the round-trip of the assymetrical exchange.
+The estimated latency may be inaccurate as it is calculate from the round-trip of the asymmetrical exchange.

-RTC time is taken at rtc level while the travel time calculation starts at a sink service level.
-From RTC to sink service, we lose 10ms precision on rtc time.
+RTC time is taken at RTC level while the travel time calculation starts at a sink service level.
+From RTC to sink service, we lose 10ms precision on RTC time.

-As devices use their own clock to stay synchronous, a drift might happen between the expected rtc time and the real one from the ntp server.
+As devices use their own clock to stay synchronous, a drift might happen between the expected RTC time and the real one from the ntp server.
 It is empirically estimated to be a 1ms shift at the node level every 40s in a Low Latency mode.

-A latency may also occur when transfering the messages between nodes.
+A latency may also occur when transferring the messages between nodes.

 ## Test the time difference